Main image of Vegan Kaiserschmarrn with Plum Compote

 6. Gently fold in the aquafaba and raisins.

-7. In a medium pan on medium heat, melt a bit of butter, then pour in about half of the batter or enough to cover the bottom of the pan about 1 cm thick.
+7. In a medium pan on medium heat, melt a bit of butter, then pour in some of the batter, enough to cover the bottom of the pan about 1 cm thick.
+If the pan is too small, you might have to cook the pancake in more than 2 batches.
 Cook for 5 - 8 minutes, or until the bottom is golden.

 9. Cook and stir until all the pieces have become golden and cooked through.
 Transfer to a plate and repeat with the remaining batter.